 What should a beginner wear for a triathlon?

-What starter kit do you really need to train for and complete your first triathlon?
+There are hundreds, if not thousands of triathlon products available, many of them expensive, some very simple.
+So what gear do you really need to train for and complete your first triathlon?

-Swimming Kit for Beginners
+Swimming Kit for Triathlon Beginners

 1. Swim Outfit

-Make sure these fit well and are comfortable
+Make sure these fit well and are comfortable.

 3. Swim Cap